WaltCuller/reservation/README.md

-# Project Name
+# Reservation

-A brief description of your project goes here.
+A reservation system for practice.

 ![Project Demo](demo.gif) <!-- If applicable, replace with a link or embed of your project demo/media -->